Implementation of a Global Minimum Tax Rate

 • The rules are intended to act as a template that jurisdictions can incorporate into domestic law.
 They have been designed to accommodate a diverse range of tax systems, therefore many of the specific provisions of the Model Rules may not apply to all jurisdictions or individual MNEs.

-• The OECD has issued guidance on PillarTwo safe harbours and penalty relief.
-The guidance includes the agreed terms of a transitional country by country reporting safe harbour that effectively removes the obligation of calculating the GloBE effective tax rate for an MNE’s operations in lower-risk jurisdictions in the initial years.
-There is a framework for the development of permanent safe harbours as simplified income and tax calculations, as well as a common understanding as to a transitional penalty relief regime for applying penalties or sanctions where an MNE has taken reasonable measures to ensure the correct application of the GloBE rules.
-As the guidance was only published on 15 December 2022, details have not been included in this article,
+The OECD has issued guidance on Pillar Two safe harbours and penalty relief (entitled Safe Harbours and Penalty Relief).
+The guidance includes the agreed terms of a transitional country by country reporting safe harbour that effectively removes the obligation of calculating the GloBE effective tax rate for an MNE’s operations in certain lower-risk jurisdictions in the initial years.
+There is a framework for the development of permanent safe harbours, but these are not yet confirmed.
+There is also a common understanding as to a transitional penalty relief regime for applying penalties or sanctions where an MNE has taken reasonable measures to ensure the correct application of the GloBE rules.

-• The OECD is currently seeking comments on compliance and coordination aspects of the PillarTwo global minimum tax.
-Two documents have been published for consultation (closes 3 February 2023):
+At the end of 2022, the OECD sought comments on compliance and coordination aspects of the Pillar Two global minimum tax.
+Two documents were published for consultation.

 • GloBE information return: seeking input on the amount and type of information that MNE groups should be expected to collect, retain and/or report for the application of the GloBE rules, and possible simplifications that could be incorporated in the GloBE information return as well as the ability of the MNE group to provide alternative data points.